 Asplenium scolopendrium prefers moisture.

-Even in its natural habitat, the plant is seen growing at sites remaining consistently moist throughout the year, such as moss mats, cave entrances, and sinkholes.
+Even in its natural habitat in full shade, the plant is seen growing at sites remaining consistently moist throughout the year, such as moss mats, cave entrances, and sinkholes.

-Make sure to water it enough to have moist soil all the time.
+Make sure to water Asplenium scolopendrium enough to have moist soil all the time.

-Water the plant regularly until it gets established to make sure the soil doesn’t dry out.
+Water Hart’s tongue fern regularly until it gets established to make sure the soil doesn’t dry out.

 Once it’s established, let the topmost layer of soil dry out between watering episodes, during summers.